 Even if you have a crystal ball, and bought only the dips, you are likely to miss out on gains for two reasons:

-- Over the long term, the market will go up.
+- Over the long term, the direction of the market is very predictable— it always goes up.

 Therefore, the best strategy is to invest immediately.